external-secrets/external-secrets/docs/provider/conjur.md

 #### Step 5: Get the K8s secret

 * Log in to your Conjur server and verify that your secret exists
-* Review the value of your Kubernetes secret to see that it contains the same value as the Conjur server
+* Review the value of your Kubernetes secret to verify that it contains the same value as the Conjur server

 ```shell
 # WARNING: this command will reveal the stored secret in plain text